-Practice(s): Level 1: 3.2; Level 2: 4.3, 5.2

-Standard: Modularity L1.AP.M.01 Decompose problems into smaller components through systematic analysis, using constructs such as procedures, modules, and/or objects.
-L2.AP.M.01 Construct solutions to problems using student-created components, such as procedures, modules, and/or objects.
+Domain: Algorithms & Programming Practice(s): Level 1: 3.2; Level 2: 4.3, 5.2 By end of Grade 12 Standard: Modularity L1.AP.M.01 Decompose problems into smaller components through systematic analysis, using constructs such as procedures, modules, and/or objects.
+L2.AP.M.01 Construct solutions to problems using student- created components, such as procedures, modules, and/or objects.
 Clarification Statement: Level 1: At this level, students should decompose complex problems into manageable subproblems that could potentially be solved with programs or procedures that already exist.
 For example, students could create an app to solve a community problem by connecting to an online database through an application programming interface (API).
 Level 2: Object-oriented programming is optional at this level.
 Problems can be assigned or student-selected.

-Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELINES L1-HS-ETS1-2 L2 -CV12.3.1, CV12.5.1, CV12.5.2, CV12.5.4 L1 -5c - Computational Thinker L2 -3d - Knowledge Constructor 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH
+Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELINES L1-HS-ETS1-2 L2 -CV12.3.1, CV12.5.1, CV12.5.2, CV12.5.4 L1-5c - Computational Thinker L2-3d - Knowledge Constructor 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH

-Standard: Modularity L1.AP.M.02 Create artifacts by using procedures within a program, combinations of data and procedures, or independent but interrelated programs.
-L2.AP.M.02 Analyze a large-scale computational problem and identify generalizable patterns that can be applied to a solution.
-Clarification Statement: Level 1: Computational artifacts can be created by combining and modifying existing artifacts or by developing new artifacts.
-Examples of computational artifacts could include programs, simulations, visualizations, digital animations, robotic systems, and apps.
-Complex programs are designed as systems of interacting modules, each with a specific role, coordinating for a common overall purpose.
+Domain: Algorithms & Programming P Practice(s): Level 1: 5.2; Level 2: 4.1 By end of Grade 12 Standard: Modularity L1.AP.M.02 Create artifacts by using procedures within a progrombinations of data and procedures, or independent but interrelated programs. ram, L2.AP.M.02 Analyze a large-scale computational problem and identify generalizable patterns that can be applied to a solution.
+Clarification Statement: Level 1: Computational artifacts can be created by combining and modifyi existing artifacts or by developing new artifacts.
+Examples of computational artifacts could include programs, simulations, visualizations, digital animation robotic systems, and apps.
+Complex programs are designed as systems of interacting modules, each with a specific role, coordinating for a common of purpose.
 Modules allow for better management of complex tasks.
-The focus at this level is understanding a program as a system with relationships between modules.
-The choice of implementation, such as programming language or paradigm, may vary.
-For example, students could incorporate computer vision libraries to increase the capabilities of a robot or leverage open source JavaScript libraries to expand the functionality of a web application. real-world problem that is being solved.
+The focu- level is understanding a program as a system with relationships between m The choice of implementation, such as programming language or paradigm, vary.
+For example, students could incorporate computer vision libraries to is the capabilities of a robot or leverage open source JavaScript libraries to ex- the functionality of a web application. that span multiple disciplines or social systems, they should decompose complex problems into manageable subproblems that could potentially be solved with programs or procedures that already exist.
+This standard is similar to L1.AP.M.01.
+The difference is that this standard expects greater complexity in the odules. real-world problem that is being solved.

-Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELINES L1 -CV12.4.4, CV12.5.1, CV12.5.2, CV12.5.4 L1 -4a - Innovative Designer 60, L2 -CV12.3.2, CV12.5.2 L2 -3d - Knowledge Constructor 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH
+Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL L1 -CV12.4.4, CV12.5.1, CV12.5.2, CV12.5.4 L1-4a - Innovative Designer L2 -CV12.3.2, CV12.5.2 L2-3d - Knowledge Constructor 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH

-Domain: Algorithms & Programming Practice(s): 4.2, 5.3
+Domain: Algo orithms & Programming Practice(s): 4.2, 5.3

+By end of Grade 12

+Standard: Modularity

+Clarification Statement: